Mink: Farming

 The American mink's fur has been highly prized for use in clothing, with hunting giving way to farming.
 Their treatment on fur farms has been a focus of animal rights and animal welfare activism.
 American mink have established populations in Europe (including Great Britain) and South America, after being released from mink farms by animal rights activists, or otherwise escaping from captivity.
 In the UK, under the Wildlife & Countryside Act 1981, it is illegal to release mink into the wild.
 In some countries, any live mink caught in traps must be humanely killed.

-In February 2022, the U.S. house passed a ban on commercial mink farming following the global SARS-CoV-2 outbreak on mink farms.
-The ban was enacted in an effort to protect public health in light of the COVID-19 pandemic.
+In February 2022, the US House of Representatives passed a ban on commercial mink farming following the global SARS-CoV-2 outbreak on mink farms, however it did not pass in the Senate so did not become law.
+The ban was attempted to be enacted in an effort to protect public health in light of the COVID-19 pandemic.
 Mink farms pose the risk of producing SARS-CoV-2 variants that could be transmitted to humans.
-The cramped living conditions along with the high volume of immunosuppressed mink inhabiting the farms creates a highly hospitable environment for the SARS-CoV-2 virus.There have been approximately 6.1 million mink infected with the SARS-CoV-2 virus, with three variants traced back to farms in the U.S, France, and Denmark.
+The cramped living conditions along with the high volume of immunosuppressed mink inhabiting the farms creates a highly hospitable environment for the SARS-CoV-2 virus.
+There have been approximately 6.1 million mink infected with the SARS-CoV-2 virus, with three variants traced back to farms in the U.S, France, and Denmark.